 While reviewing his own database, Doug humbly calls himself out seamlessly and repeatedly every time he thinks his stats should have been different.
 What makes it even more impressive is that his winrate has reportedly been one of the highest in the world.
 This should speak volume about his character, work ethic and expertise.
 I am a firm believer that the relationship between an educator and a student is not that of an omniscient and an ignorant being, but rather a mutually supported journey towards knowledge and truth.

 The only thing that distinguishes a “master” from their “apprentice” is experience.
-Doug takes this idea to the next level.
+Doug takes this idea to the next level (and other reviewers agree).

 Another important characteristic about Doug’s work is his constant comparison with his own opponents.
 Taking a simultaneous look at both Hero’s and Villains’ stats side by side is of paramount importance as it reveals the areas in which Polk historically performed better than his competition, thus making it clear where his edge is coming from.